pisi79/queryable/README.md

 ## JPA @Entity classes location

-The plugins searches for java JPA @Entity classes that extends io.quarkus.hibernate.orm.panache.PanacheEntityBase in specified folder location {groupId}\model
+The plugins searches for java JPA @Entity classes that extend io.quarkus.hibernate.orm.panache.PanacheEntityBase in the well-known folder location {groupId}\model

 ## JAX-RS classes location

-The plugins searches for java classes (JAX-RS @Path @Singleton classes) in specified folder location {groupId}\service/rs with naming convention...
+The plugins searches for java classes (JAX-RS @Path @Singleton classes) in the well-known folder location {groupId}\service/rs according to our naming convention.
+If it doesn't find them, it will creates them.

 ## Usage
 ### Q annotations

-We can attach them to classes or fields, annotations by themselves have no effect on the execution of a program.
+We can attach Q annoations of the following kinds to model classes or fields.
+Annotations by themselves have no effect on the execution of a program.

 - Q (class or field level)
 - QExclude (class level)